solidityaudit/solidityauditrepo/_posts/2021-11-13-auditing-smart-contracts.md

 ## Why do we need to audit smart contracts?

 Smart contracts can have subtle bugs, errors in business logic and vulnerabilities that can be exploited once the contract is deployed.
 Unlike other software where if a bug is found in a production environment, a hotfix can be deployed immediately, once your contract is on the blockchain it exists on teh blockchain forever.
 This is by design because it ensures the rules of the contract are followed and cannot be changed arbitrarily by a third party or even by the owner of the contract, but it creates a technical challenge.
 The best way to address this technical challenge is to audit your smart contracts prior to deploying them so you can identify and fix any security vulneriabilities.
-In fact, up to 75% of smart contracts do not have audits or are using fake audits so a good investor should always look for an audit and do their own research[^1].
+In fact, up to 75% of smart contracts do not have audits or are using fake audits so a good investor should always look for an audit and do their own research.

 # Example Vulnerability: Integer underflow and Integer Overflow in Solidity